chpoit/snowcat-esp32-controller/README.md

 ![Kicad](misc/circuit-screenshot.png)

 Here's a couple things to note.
-- Since electricity is magic and mixing voltages is weird, I would avoid plugging the ESC's grounds in the same "ground" as the 5V ground
+- Since electricity is magic and mixing voltages is weird, I would avoid plugging the ESC's grounds in the "same" ground as the 5V ground
   - I use the ground besides the 3.3v pin to ground both of the ESC's black wires
   - It should be fine, but eh, if you insist on doing it, use a diode coming out of the esc's ground.
 - You can power the ESP board using a DC-DC 3.3v converter, you just have to feed it into the 3.3V pin.
   - As long as you have a converted that's rated for your battery.
 A lot go up to 30v so if should be fine with anything between 2s and 6s.
   - If you somehow are running a 2s battery, you should probably opt for a 3.3v converter as some of the 5v converters fail to output under 7volts.
 A 5V would thus theoretically only work for about half if the "safe" voltage of your 2s battery.
 It might also just start outputting a lower voltage and your ESP32 may or may not decide that it's fine.
 I would try to avoid it however.
 - I have an inline switch between the positive of the battery and the DC-DC.
 If you want a switch, make sure to do that, otherwise turning it off wont shut the ESP down because there are grounds everywhere.
 - I use pin 2 and 4 (IO2 and IO4) as the PWM generators for the ESCs because they were easy to set up in a way I wouldn't have to use more magnet wire.
+A perk that comes from using PIN2 is that the blue LED of the ESP32 turns on once the controller is connected and it saves me the 2 lines of code to do it ;P
 - You might notice that pin d23 is awfully close to the + blob of the battery, they don't make contact, but I made sure to trim everything down and add Kapton tape
   - This could have been avoided had I opted to use "hotswap" connectors for all the 16pins, I just didn't feel like it.
 - Make sure you test everything to make sure there are no shorts